January 11, 2022

 When submitting Attorney Fee Vouchers for payment, please submit an Order Approving Attorney's Fees along with the Voucher and the personal time sheet.

-The current rate for a Court Appointed Attorney is $80.00 per hour.
+The current rate for a Court Appointed Attorney is $90.00 per hour, for any case assigned after March 1, 2021.

 Motions for Summary Judgment must be filed in the appropriate county.
 Submit an extra courtesy copy of the filed MSJ and any subsequent Answers/replies directly to the Judge's Office in Ozona.
 There is a 45 day notice required for MSJs.